BroadbandForum/usp-test/9-functionality.md

 #### Functionality Tags

-Conditional Mandatory (supports Controller:1 profile with the ability to create instances of the Device.LocalAgent.Controller. object)
+Conditional Mandatory (supports Controller:1 profile with the ability to create instances of the Device.LocalAgent.Controller. object, supports SendOnBoardRequest())

 #### Test Setup